 (1) Place the printout onto the mat and align with the grid.
-As you are facing the Maxx Air, the printout should be on the mat in a portrait orientation with the arrows pointing towards the right end cap.
+As you are facing the Zing Air, the printout should be on the mat in a portrait orientation with the arrows pointing towards the right end cap.

-2. Insert the mat into the Force with this triangle pointing away from you.
+2. Insert the mat into the Zing Air with this triangle pointing away from you.

-- (2) Because of a "random bug" in SCAL, it is recommended that the origin be set using the option in the software.
-Thus, return to the Cut Settings window and click on the Set origin button.
+- (2) Return to the Cut Settings window and click on the Set origin button.
 Set the origin with the tip of the blade approximately at the corner of the lower right registration mark.
-Click on OK and then click on the Print+Cut button. - (3) In the Print and Cut window, click on Next and the laser light will move towards the upper left registration mark but will most likely be at least 1⁄4" away.
-You will then either click the direction buttons in SCAL or use the arrow keys on your keyboard to move the laser dot precisely over the corner of that registration mark.
-(Note that you cannot use the buttons on the control panel.)
-Also, the following shortcuts enable you to move in larger or smaller increments: - Shift + arrow key: move in a larger increment - Ctrl + arrow key: move in a smaller increment (on a Mac: Command + arrow key) - Shift + Ctrl + arrow key: move in the smallest increment possible (on a Mac: Shift + Command + arrow key) - (4) Once you have the blade tip centered at that corner, press the Enter key or click on Next.
+Click on OK and then click on the Print+Cut button. - (3) In the Print and Cut window, click on Next and the laser light will move towards the upper left registration mark but will most likely be at least an inch away.
+You will then either click the onscreen direction buttons or use the arrow keys on your keyboard to move the laser dot precisely over the corner of that registration mark.
+Use the following shortcuts to move in larger or smaller increments: - Shift + arrow key: move in a larger increment - Ctrl + arrow key: move in a smaller increment (on a Mac: Command + arrow key) - Shift + Ctrl + arrow key: move in the smallest increment possible (on a Mac: Shift + Command + arrow key) - (4) Note that when the laser light is over a black printed area, it will dim considerably.
+Use this as a way to verify that the laser is centered over the dot. - (5) Once you have the laser light centered, press the Enter key or click on Next.
 The laser will then move to the top right registration mark and you will, again, move the laser light to be precisely at the corner of that registration mark.
-Press the Enter key or click on Next and repeat at the third, lower right registration mark. - (5) At this point, you'll notice that instead of Next, the lower right button reads Cut.
+Press the Enter key or click on Next and repeat at the third, lower right registration mark. - (6) At this point, you'll notice that instead of Next, the lower right button reads Cut.
 Pressing either the Enter key or that Cut button initiates the cutting of the four arrows.